lcsirmaz/minitip/README.md

 Entropy expressions were entered using the **simple** style:
-[a,b,c,d] is the Ingleton expression *-I(a;b)+I(a;b|c)+I(a;b|d)+I(c;d)*; letters *H* and *I* indicating entropy and mutual information are omitted; and comma (,) is used as a separator instead of semicolon (;).
+[a,b,c,d] is the Ingleton expression *-I(a;b)+I(a;b|c)+I(a;b|d)+I(c;d)*; letters *H* and *I* indicating entropy and mutual information can be omitted; and comma (,) is used as a separator instead of semicolon (;).
 For **full style** use the flag **-S** as follows:

     PROMPT> minitip -S '[a;b;c;d]+I(e;b|c)+I(e;c|b)+((b;c|e)>=-3*I(e;a,d|b,c)'